Psychology

 The Teaching of Psychology Practicum is designed to give students supervised practical application related to teaching experience within the realm of Psychology.
 Students will be paired with a current faculty member teaching, but not limited to, PSYC 2301 General Psychology and PSYC 1100 Transitioning to University Studies in Psychology courses.
 Prerequisite: Admission to Graduate School.

 PSYC 5379.
-Advanced Psycholinguistics.
+Human Language and Discourse Processing.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 PSYC 5381.
 Assessment and Evaluation Fundamentals.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).